rybla/riib11.github.io/_posts/2021-07-29-empirical-morality.md

 many people (especially in that society).

-However, some of the problems of moral subjectivism still do leak through to some extent, where an individual’s subjective moral theory is replaced by an individual society’s moral theory.
-There is still the problem of contradicting the usual meaning of morality itself: two different societies can have clashing moral theories that are irreconcilable, and circumstances can arise where following both moral theories is impossible.
+However, some of the problems of moral subjectivism still do leak through to some extent, where an individual’s subjective ethical theory is replaced by an individual society’s ethical theory.
+There is still the problem of contradicting the usual meaning of morality itself: two different societies can have clashing ethical theories that are irreconcilable, and circumstances can arise where following both ethical theories is impossible.
 For many societal/cultural features, this is not a huge surprise or problem.
 Of course there are societal differences in how people do things which seem weird when viewed from another society.
 But when it comes to morality, the force of “ought” is impossible to escape.
-If a society morally condones doing something that another society finds morally wrong, then there can be a moral obligation for conflict, as each society views their moral theory as of course developed within their own society but still applicable everywhere.
+If a society morally condones doing something that another society finds morally wrong, then there can be a moral obligation for conflict, as each society views their ethical theory as of course developed within their own society but still applicable everywhere.
 A moral constructivist maintains that we can as a society make moral judgements, but admits that to check to see if the moral judgements are correct is to do nothing more than check if they follow morality according to the norms and customs accepted by the society.

 And this does not just apply to co-existent societies with contradiction moral theories.
 Most people accept that there has been moral progress over at least